 The Bottom Line

-While there aren’t many redemptions within the JetBlue TrueBlue program that offer exceptionally high value, this is still a frequent-flyer program worth participating in.
+Despite the fact that JetBlue award flight redemptions don’t offer very high value per point, this is still a frequent-flyer program worth participating in.
 First of all, JetBlue is one of the highest-rated airlines in the United States, and it puts a lot of effort into maximizing the onboard experience of their passengers.

 On top of that, Mosaic elite status is one of the easiest airline elite statuses to achieve in the entire industry.
 And, with the huge changes they just made to their elite status program and the perks that come with each elite status, it’s definitely worth at least enrolling in TrueBlue.